25 Common German Idioms to Sound Like a Native

 7. Da steppt der Bär

-Literally: The bear dances there
+Literal translation: The bear dances there

-English Equivalent: It will be a great party / to be a mad one
+English equivalent: It will be a great party / to be a mad one

 Ich gehe heute Abend zu Maria.
 Da steppt der Bär!